 “I’m glad I returned the ring to you.
 It’s yours to do as you like.
 But climbing during tourist season was a mistake.
 You’ll forgive me if I fall asleep in my clothes?
 Good night.”
 Her eyes shut and she fell asleep straight away.

-Her errand running business had regulars, but sometimes she got new customers.
+Her errand running business was a slow one, but sometimes she got new customers.
 The week before she and Anthy were due to start traveling again, she got a call on her cell phone.

 “Huh?”
 Utena said groggily.
 It was before sunrise.
 Beside her, Anthy threw her arm across the opposite side of the bed and said something about sea cucumbers.